localvoid/uix/README.md

 Configured Imports [1](https://github.com/lrhn/dep-configured-imports)
 [2](https://github.com/eernstg/dep-configured-imports)
 [3](https://github.com/munificent/dep-external-libraries/blob/master/Proposal.md)
-that will solve some problems, but all this proposals will be really bad in terms of developer experience for building isomorphic uix components compared to simple conditional compilation.
+that will solve some problems, but it is still not enough to provide a good developer experience for users of this library.
+Conditional compilation will be way much better to write "isomorphic" Components.